dopos/dcape-app-registry/README.md

 [5]: LICENSE

 [Docker registry](https://github.com/distribution/distribution) application package for [dcape](https://github.com/dopos/dcape).
-Access to registry is limited by [gitea](https://gitea.io) users the same way as other private [dcape](https://github.com/dopos/dcape) resources.
+Access to registry is limited by [gitea](https://gitea.io) users the same way as to other private [dcape](https://github.com/dopos/dcape) resources.

 ## Docker image used